 I’ve been a volunteer with North Mississippi Regional Center / Communicare since 2000.
 My main goal after teacher training was to do what I needed to do to help bring Small World Yoga to Oxford.
 SWY is a Nashville based nonprofit that connects yoga instructors and volunteers to those in the community with limited access to yoga.
 I now serve as the Outreach Coordinator for SWY Oxford.

 I first began practicing yoga in 2015.
 There were weekly community classes in my hometown, Columbia, Maryland and I loved it.
 The teachers, flows, and students were all diverse and excited to share an hour of space with one another.
 I loved the classes but kept coming back for the community I found there.
 The physicality of the practice uplifted me while the spirituality healed me, I loved the changes yoga brought to my life.

 I moved to Oxford to attend the university and found The Yoga Space, now Baptiste Power Yoga Oxford through a job.
 I hadn’t been consistent on my mat for a while, but I began to again find community at BPYO and started going to classes weekly.
-After about a year of practicing consistently, I decided to register for my 200-hr training at the studio and completing it in February of 2020.
-I also completed Level One: Journey Into Power training through the Baptiste Institute in August of 2020 and earned my Baptiste Instructor credential.
+After about a year of practicing consistently, I decided to register for my 200-hr training at the studio and completed it in February of 2020.
+I have also completed Level One and Level Two trainings through the Baptiste Institute earning my Baptiste Instructor credential.

 Since then, I started teaching at the studio, offering community classes, and teaching for different organizations throughout the Oxford/University/ Lafayette community.
 The Baptiste methodology encourages us as teachers and students to be a “yes”.
 I am a yes for diversity and inclusion in wellness, and providing access to all persons through who I am and my practice.